RomainChamb/ghibli-encyclopedia/docs/system-behaviour.md

 ### Goal

-The user can filter the movie list by movie title
+The visitor can filter the movie list by movie title

 ### Preconditions
-- The user has accessed the application page and view the movie list
+- The visitor has accessed the application page and view the movie list

 ### Main success scenario

-1. The user enter a movie name in the search bar
+1. The visitor enter a movie name in the search bar
 2. The system display only the movie corresponding to the search keyword

 ## Use Case Narrative : View movie details